amitxv/PC-Tuning/docs/post-install.md

 ## Disable Residual Scheduled Tasks

-Open PowerShell and enter the command below.
+Open PowerShell and enter the command below to disable various scheduled tasks.
+This is useful if you would like finer control as to what runs on your OS in the background.
 Ignore any errors.

 ```powershell
 C:\bin\scripts\disable-scheduled-tasks.ps1